ibm-cloud-docs/containers/cs_registry.md

     </tr>
     </tbody></table>

 2. Verify that the secret was created successfully.
-Replace <em>&lt;namespace&gt;</em> with the name of the namespace where you created the `imagePullSecret`.
+Replace <em>&lt;namespace&gt;</em> with the name of the namespace where you created the image pull secret.

     ```
     kubectl get secrets --namespace <namespace>